Ashgrove, Queensland: History

 Two portions of the Holmesbrook Estate were advertised for sale by auction on 16 December 1878 by John Cameron.
 The estate was advertised as 160 half acre allotments bordered to the north by Enoggera Creek and to the south by the main Waterworks Road.

 Circa 1880, 11 subdivided allotments of "Bristol Estate" were auctioned by J. Barger & Co.
 A map advertising the auction shows that the Estate is on Main Waterworks Road.

 In November 1888, 67 subdivided allotments of "Lilley's Hill" were auctioned by W. J. Hooker.
 A map advertising the auction shows that the site has frontages to: Main Waterworks Road, Clifton Street, Clifton Terrace, Windsor Road, Oval (Victoria Street) Road, Prospect Terrace, and Charles Street (now Speedy Street).

 In April 1914, 95 residential sites named as Hawthorn Park, formerly known as Sir Samuel Griffiths Paddock were auctioned by Cameron Brothers.
 A map advertising the auction states that the estate is four minutes' walk from the Red Hill tram line.
 The land faces the main Waterworks Road and Woodland Street to the north.

-In July 1917 the "Greenwood Estate", made up of 68 allotments surrounding Quandong Street, was advertised to be auctioned by Isles, Love & Co.
+In July 1917, the "Greenwood Estate", made up of 68 allotments surrounding Quandong Street, was advertised to be auctioned by Isles, Love & Co.
 A map advertising the auction states that the estate was three minutes' walk from the Newmarket tram terminus.
 The auction was delayed, and was held on 8 September 1917.

-In January 1919 Archbishop of Brisbane James Duhig dedicated a chapel at Ashgrove in the house Beth-Eden.
+In January 1919, Archbishop of Brisbane James Duhig dedicated a chapel at Ashgrove in the house Beth-Eden.
 It was planned to build a church and school on the site later.
 On Sunday 24 April 1921 Duhig laid the foundation stone for the church.
 Onn Sunday 14 August 1921 Duhig officially opened and blessed St Finbarr's Catholic Church.
 In May 1924 Ashgrove separated from the Red Hill Catholic parish and become an independent parish.

 In 1924, the tram line was extended from Red Hill, Queensland to Ashgrove, along Waterworks Road, connecting the suburb with the rest of Brisbane.
-The tram line closed on Monday 5 August 1968.
+The tram line closed on 5 August 1968.

 In March 1924, the house Glen Lyon and 14 acres of surrounding land were purchased by Roman Catholic Archdiocese of Brisbane for a Catholic seminary.
 On Sunday 5 October 1924 Archbishop Duhig blessed the site, noting that Queensland had many candidates for the priesthood who had to be sent to New South Wales for their training, when it was the duty of every diocese to have its own seminary.
 In August 1924, land was advertised for sale in the Glenlyon Gardens Extension, (Fraser's Paddock) estate by T.M.
 Burke.
 A map advertising the sale shows the land bordered by Stewart Road to the north (now Frasers Road) and Mirrabooka Road to the east.